do-community/cloud_haiku/_haikus/struggling.md

 ---
 layout: haiku
 title: Struggling
-author: AshleyWeston1547
+author: Ashley Weston
+test: false
 ---

-What am I doing
+What am I doing <br>
-This is confusing
+This is confusing <br>
-What is my life now
+What is my life now <br>